 QUERY - Execute an SQL query and return the tuples as a list.
-Generic Function query query-expression &key database result-types flatp field-names => resul query-expression An sql expression that represents an SQL query which is expected to return a database A database object.
+Generic Function query query-expression &key database result-types flatp field-names => re turn a (possibly empty) result set.

+An sql expression that represents an SQL query which is expected to requery-expression database A database object.
 This will default to the value of default-database.